jon-jacky/home/design.md

   world*, as people in the 50s saw it."

-  This page shows paintings by Dufy, Kandinsky, Leger, Mondrian, Matisse, and Klee, and scenes from UPA cartoons *Mr. Magoo*, *Madeline*, and *Gerald McBoing-Boing*.
-It also shows scenes from recent cartoons made in the 'UPA Revival' style: *The Powerpuff Girls*, *Rooty Toot Toot*, and *Dexter's Laboratory*.
+  This page shows paintings by Dufy, Kandinsky, Leger, Mondrian, Matisse, and Klee, and scenes from UPA cartoons *Mr. Magoo*, *Madeline*, *Rooty Toot Toot*, and *Gerald McBoing-Boing*.
+It also shows scenes from recent cartoons made in the 'UPA Revival' style: *The Powerpuff Girls* and  *Dexter's Laboratory*.

   <https://animationobsessive.substack.com/p/our-treat-to-you> -
   *Cartoon Modern: Style and Design in Fifties Animation* -